-All campuses serving grades prekindergarten (PK) through 12 must receive an accountability rating.
-Campuses that do not serve grade levels at which STAAR is administered are paired with another campus in the same district for accountability purposes.
+All campuses serving prekindergarten (PK) through grade 12 must receive an accountability rating.
+Campuses that do not serve any grade level for which STAAR assessments are administered are paired with another campus in the same district for accountability purposes.
 A campus may pair with its district and be evaluated on the district's results.

-The Texas Education Agency (TEA) analyzes PEIMS fall enrollment data to determine which campuses need to be paired.
+The Texas Education Agency (TEA) analyzes TSDS PEIMS fall enrollment data to determine which campuses need to be paired.
 Campuses that serve only grades not tested on the STAAR (i.e., PK, K, grade 1, or grade 2) are paired with either another campus in the district or the district itself.

-Charter campuses and alternative education campuses (AECs) registered for evaluation by alternative education accountability (AEA) provisions are not paired with another campus.
+Charter school campuses and alternative education campuses (AECs) registered for evaluation by alternative education accountability (AEA) provisions are not paired with another campus.